KitClement/wca-documents/wca-guidelines-2013.md

 ## <article-10><solved-state><solvedstate> Article 10: Solved State

 - 10f+) [EXPLANATION] The misalignment limits are selected so that they provide a natural cutoff between one state of a puzzle (without penalty) and a state one move away.
+- 10h1+) [ADDITION] The solved state of Clock is not affected by loose or popped pin caps.

 ## <article-11><incidents><incidents> Article 11: Incidents